Davenport Perth Community Ministry

 a pillar of DPCM

-DPCM is dedicated at working towards increasing community capacity.
+DPCM is dedicated to working towards increasing community capacity.
 During the 2020 pandemic, stories were gathered and contributed to the city's recovery and rebuild.

 Find out more about DPCM's Projects here.

 Open to people of all faiths, cultures, and orientation the Davenport Perth Community Minister provides care through personal visits, listening, discussion, and prayers.
 These connections have led to deeper engagement in small groups, bible study, advocacy, and preaching.

 The community minister also serves in the wider ecumenical, and inter-faith activities addressing racism, homophobia, Islamophobia, and promoting/mediating peace.